spikefairway/VOIAnalyzer/README.md

 ## Version

 Current development status for VOIAnalyzer is pre-alpha.
-PLEASE DO NOT DOWNLOAD AND USE IT.
+PLEASE WAIT TILL RELEASE OF BETA OR STABLE VERSION.

 ## Requirements